Jaume Cuadrat

 Jaume Cuadrat i Realp (1899 in l'Albagés – 1993 in Barcelona) was a Catalan writer in both Catalan and French languages.

 He lost his mother when he was a child and he started publishing his writings thanks to his father's sister, Rosa.

-He trained to be a teacher in Lleida and he worked as a teacher before he went into exile in France after the Spanish Civil War, where he was a Spanish language teacher in Nice.
+He trained to be a teacher in Lleida and he worked as a teacher before he went into exile in Marseilles, France after the Spanish Civil War, where he was a Spanish language teacher in Nice.
 He also collaborated with magazines such as Magisteri català.